-These impossible-to-resist Easter Cookies are chewy and golden and packed with dark chocolate chips, candy-covered chocolate eggs and topped with creme eggs.
+These impossible-to-resist Cadbury Mini Egg Cookies are chewy and golden and packed with dark chocolate chips and Cadbury mini eggs.
+The perfect Easter cookie!

-- Beat butter with brown and granulates sugar until light and very creamy.
+- Beat butter with brown and granulated sugar with the paddle attachment on high speed of a stand mixer until light and very creamy.
 This step beats air into the fat and gives the cookie lift.
 Egg and vanilla go in next.

-- Combine the dry ingredients in a separate bowl.
+- Whisk the dry ingredients in a separate bowl.
 Turn the mixer way down low and gradually beat it into the creamed butter mixture.

-- Once the cookie dough comes together, add the chocolate chips and chopped mini eggs and continue beating on low until they’re evenly distributed.
+- Once the cookie dough comes together, add the chocolate chips and chopped mini eggs and continue beating on low until they’re evenly distributed (or stir them in with a rubber spatula).

-- Make dough balls by heaped tablespoonfuls (so about 1 1/2 tbsp per cookie).
+- Make dough balls by heaped tablespoonfuls (so about 1 1/2 tbsp per cookie) or use a cookie scoop.

-- Bake in a fully preheated oven until golden at the edges and still under-baked in the middle.
+- Bake in a fully preheated oven on parchment (or silicone mat) lined baking sheets until golden at the edges and still under-baked in the middle.

-- Cool cookies on the pan for a few minutes before transferring to wire racks.
+- Cool cookies on the pan for a few minutes before transferring to a wire cooling rack.
 This ensures they hold their shape.

-- REPEAT with remaining dough on completely cool pans.
+- REPEAT with remaining cookie balls on a completely cool tray.
 (Use a fresh one or run the old one under cold water if you don’t care about it potentially warping.)

 This is a sturdy cookie dough that holds chunky fillings well, and typically can be made without chilling.
 Depending on the temperature of your kitchen and how soft your butter was, you can opt to chill the dough if you want a thicker cookie after baking the first batch.
 Here’s my guide to avoiding flat cookies.